Frequently Asked Questions

 Only the dean of the Graduate School has the authority to make an offer of admission.
 A letter or email from a faculty member is not an official offer of admission.
 Only when you receive the official offer signed by the dean of the Graduate School are you considered admitted.
 However, the offer of admission is only considered fully official only after a credentials verification process has been completed, including receipt and verification of your official transcript(s).
 Any discrepancies between the uploaded and official transcripts may result in the rescinding of the offer of admission.

 PhD decisions are not made on a rolling basis.
 In some cases, admission to free-standing MA programs may be rolling.

 In order to reapply, you must submit a new application and upload a statement of purpose, CV, and writing sample (if required).
 Any transcript already on file from last year's application need not be resubmitted, unless it does not reflect all currently completed academic work or the award of a degree.
 If test scores (GRE, TOEFL, etc.) are already on file, there is no need to resend those score reports.
 Through the online application, you have the option of reusing any or all of the letters of recommendation submitted in support of last year's application.

 Upon accepting the offer of admission, MA students are required to submit a non-refundable tuition deposit.

 To view a listing of the tuition deposit required to accept the offer of admission to MA programs, please click on the link below to visit the Tuition Deposits page on the GSAS website.

 All notifications are made via email.

 As a rule, interviews are not part of the application process for GSAS departments.
-If the faculty wishes, they will contact you directly.
+If faculty members wish to schedule an interview, they will contact you directly.